 Here are some more interesting facts about this beloved sauce:

-Soy sauce is one of the world’s oldest condiments and is said to have originated in China more than 3,000 years ago.
-There are 5 different variations.
+Soy sauce is one of the world’s oldest condiments and is said to have been originated in China more than 3,000 years ago.

 Shoyu – It is a Japanese-style sauce, usually made from wheat products.